 If you work in HR or people operations, you can gain understanding of what values certain cultures place on certain benefits or certain parts of their compensation.
 It makes you just generally better as a leader within your function and your role.

 Starting a conversation with your company about integrating a remote work strategy into your business doesn’t have to be tricky.
-Use these five arguments to get you started and, when in doubt, know that you are pushing your organization toward a future of creative, productive work.
+Just in case, here are some amazing tips on how to manage a remote team.
+But you should definitely use these five arguments to get you started and, when in doubt, know that you are pushing your organization toward a future of creative, productive work.